 The Federal Subsidized Stafford Student Loan program is a federally supported loan available to needy students.
 Eligible Crafton Hills College students may borrow between \$500 and \$3,500 based on their need, year in school, and satisfactory academic progress.
 Students must be eligible for need-based aid to receive a Subsidized Stafford Loan.
 There is no repayment or interest accrual while a student is enrolled at least half-time.
-Six months after ceasing at least half-time enrollment, a variable interest rate (In 2005/ 2006 the interest rate is 4.70% for those in repayment.
+Six months after ceasing at least half-time enrollment, a variable interest rate (In 2006/2007 the interest rate is 6.80% for those in repayment.
 Interest rates change every July 1st, not to exceed 8.25%) begins to accrue and payments begin at a minimum of \$50 per month.
 There is a maximum of 10 years to repay the loan.
-To apply for a loan under the Federal Family Education Loan Program, a student must complete a Free Application for Federal Student Aid (FAFSA) and attend an "entrance interview" with a member of the Financial Aid staff.
+To apply for a loan under the Federal Family Education Loan Program, a student must complete a Free Application for Federal Student Aid (FAFSA) and attend an "entrance and exit workshop" with a member of the Financial Aid staff.
 Students may come to the Financial Aid office to receive a copy of the student loan policy.
+Workshop schedules are available every July and December.